 Your income is a primary factor in how much you will pay for Medicare premiums.
 In general, the higher your income two years prior to enrollment, the more you will pay for Medicare premiums.
 Your premiums will also be higher if you haven’t paid into the Medicare system for a designated period of time.

 In the years before retirement, it’s important to be aware of how your income could impact your Medicare prices.
-If you’re near the threshold, your advisor can help identify strategies to reduce your modified adjusted gross income.
+If you’re near the threshold, we can help identify strategies to reduce your modified adjusted gross income.

 If you currently have Medicare coverage and your income goes down because of a life-changing event — marriage, divorce or death of a spouse, for example — you can contact the Social Security Administration to request a reduction of your Medicare premium.

-Retire confidently with the help of your advisor
+Retire more confidently with the help of your financial advisor

 Planning for health care in retirement can help you be better prepared to handle the expected and unexpected costs — and Medicare is a significant part of that planning.

-If you don’t know where to start, your financial advisor can help you understand the financial aspects of retirement health care and provide personalized advice based on your financial goals and unique situation.
+If you don’t know where to start, we will help you understand the financial aspects of retirement health care and provide personalized advice based on your financial goals and unique situation.
 Our “Understanding Medicare” guide can also help you navigate your retirement health care choices.